Venkatesh N. Murthy

 Venkatesh N. Murthy is an Indian-American neuroscientist and professor at Harvard University, widely recognized for his research on the neural and algorithmic mechanisms of olfaction.
 He is the Raymond Leo Erikson Life Sciences Professor of Molecular and Cellular Biology and the Paul J. Finnegan Family Director of the Center for Brain Science at Harvard.
 Murthy also serves as Co-Director of the Harvard Brain Science Initiative.

 Early life and education

-Murthy was born in Neyveli, a small industrial town in southern India.
+Murthy was born in Neyveli, a small industrial town in southern India from a Tamil family.
 He earned a Bachelor of Technology degree in Mechanical Engineering from the Indian Institute of Technology Madras in 1986.
 He then pursued graduate studies in the United States, obtaining an M.S. in Bioengineering (1988) and a Ph.D. in Physiology and Biophysics (1994) from the University of Washington, Seattle.

 Academic career

 Following his doctoral training, Murthy conducted postdoctoral research at the Salk Institute for Biological Studies in La Jolla, California, working with Terry Sejnowski and Charles Stevens.
 He joined the faculty at Harvard University in 1999 as an Assistant Professor in the Department of Molecular and Cellular Biology.
 He was subsequently promoted to Morris Kahn Associate Professor (2003–2006), full Professor (2007–2018), and became the Raymond Leo Erikson Life Sciences Professor in 2019.